guptaanamika/HotelRepository/README.md

 # HotelRepository
-Hotel Repository to Insert and Search Hotel based on multiple fields
+Hotel Repository to Insert Hotel Information Thread Safe and Search Hotel based on multiple fields for high scalibilty and low latency use case.